Oil jumps 4% on U.S. stockpiles drop; further OPEC output cuts seen

 “The Saudis are all in doing what it needs to keep oil prices firm ahead of the final pricing of the Aramco IPO.”

-Oil prices are likely to fall next year as oil supplies keep rising, outweighing any pick up in growth, Fitch Solutions said.
+Fitch Solutions said oil prices are likely to fall next year as oil supplies keep rising, outweighing any pick up in growth.
 It predicted Brent crude will drop to an average of $62 a barrels in 2020 and $58 in 2021, from a $64 average this year.

 Additional reporting by Stephanie Kelly in New York, Noah Browning in London and Aaron Sheldrick; Editing by David Goodman and David Gregorio